ItsukaYui/Itsuka-Minecraft-Public-Documents/README.md

 Itsuka's works in minecraft & about Minecraft.
-Please use under GPL3.0 License.
+Please use under GPL3.0 and CC-BY-NC-SA License.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]